By Shari McMinn

 I’m Shari McMinn, mom to 11, the five youngest of whom are unique learners.
 After 27 years of being both mom and teacher to my children, I am getting close to the finish line of our final home high school graduation in 2022.
 In this autumn season of my life, I hope to now encourage other parents who are running a similar marathon.
 My unique learners have had to deal with nearly all of the previously mentioned difficulties.
 Yet, God has blessed our diligent homeschooling efforts despite our daily struggles.
 If we can do this, your family can, too!

-In future blog articles (posted the 3rd week, monthly), I’ll be sharing encouragement and practical advice related to homeschooling Unique Learners, but for now I hope you will investigate and take advantage of the support offered by CHEC for homeschooling unique children, including the following events and resources:
+In future blog articles (monthly), I’ll be sharing encouragement and practical advice related to homeschooling Unique Learners, but for now I hope you will investigate and take advantage of the support offered by CHEC for homeschooling unique children, including the following events and resources:

 - Our webpage for unique learner resources.

 - Our Colorado Homeschool Guidebook with chapters on Vision, Struggling Learners, and Preventing Burnout.

 - CHEC Independent School (IS) enrollment accepts grade level modification, and in lieu of standardized testing, allows you to submit an alternative assessment in the form of a “parent evaluation.”

 - Homeschool Introductory Seminars are offered annually in January, June, and August.
 In addition to sessions on Vision and Philosophy of Homeschooling and Colorado Law, the final Nuts & Bolts sessions discuss baselines and routines for struggling learners.
 (CHEC IS members attend free.)